looker-open-source/extension-examples/react/typescript/access-key-demo/README.md

     label: "Extension Access Key Demo"
     url: "http://localhost:8080/bundle.js"
     entitlements: {
-      allow_forms: yes
+      use_form_submit: yes
       core_api_methods: ["me", "all_user_attributes", "delete_user_attribute", "create_user_attribute"]
       external_api_urls: ["http://127.0.0.1:3000", "http://localhost:3000"]
     }
   }
 ```

-6. Create a `model` LookML file in the project.
-The convention is to give the model name the same name as the extension.
+6. Create a `model` LookML file in your project.
+The name doesn't matter but the convention is to name it the same as the project— in this case, access-key-demo.

 - Add a connection in this model.
 It can be any connection, it doesn't matter which.
 - [Configure the model you created](https://docs.looker.com/data-modeling/getting-started/create-projects#configuring_a_model) so that it has access to the connection.
+We do this because Looker permissions data access via models— In order to grant / limit access to an extension, it must be associated with a model.

 7. Connect your new project to Git.
 You can do this multiple ways: